giorgialodi/daf-docs/datamgmt/index.rst

   data-insights-publication

-We introduce the philosophy behind the data management architecture of the DAF platform describing the following topics:
+We introduce the philosophy behind the data management architecture of the DAF describing the following topics:

 -  `Adding a new dataset <dataset-adding>`__
 -  `Data ingestion <data-ingestion>`__